maxwellito/vivus/readme.md

 time between the drawing of first and last path, in frames (only for delayed animations)
 - `dashGap` (integer)
 whitespace extra margin between dashes.
 The default value is `2`.
 Increase it in case of glitches at the initial state of the animation
+- `pathTimingFunction` (function)
+timing animation function for each path element of the SVG.
+The function must accept a value between 0 and 1, then return a number between 0 and 1.
+- `animTimingFunction` (function)
+timing animation function for the complete SVG.
+The function must accept a value between 0 and 1, then return a number between 0 and 1.
 - `forceRender` (boolean)
 force the browser to re-render all updated path items.
 By default, the value is `true` on IE only. (check the 'troubleshoot' section for more details)
 - `selfDestroy` (boolean) removes all extra styling on the SVG, and leaves it as original